 Being recognised as a digital public good is increasingly beneficial as the concept of digital public goods gains awareness and traction, including:

 - Recognition as adhering to a minimum standard which increases adoptability.
 Digital public goods must meet the requirements set out in the Digital Public Goods Standard.
 Digital public goods have clear documentation, open licenses, and follow standards and best practices that make them easier to adopt.
-We support nominees working to meet these standards.
+We support digital solutions working to meet these standards.

 - Discoverability and promotion.
-The Digital Public Goods Registry uniquely shares digital solutions recognised as digital public goods with a broad audience of stakeholders including governments, NGOs, and the private sector.
+The Digital Public Goods Registry uniquely shares digital public goods with a broad audience of stakeholders including governments, NGOs, and the private sector.
 As an added bonus, the DPG Registry is partially compiled from, and feeds back into, partner systems like the Catalog of Digital Solutions maintained by the Digital Impact Alliance (DIAL).
 This method of cross-pollination enhances discoverability and accelerates the likelihood of a nominee being found and adopted by organisations and governments looking for innovative solutions.

 - Deployment opportunities.
 The Digital Public Goods Alliance aims to showcase digital public goods and works with an array of stakeholders including governments, UN agencies, and others in promoting DPGs.
 This includes potential added exposure through DPGA Communities of Practice who review digital solutions with high-impact potential in a particular focus area.